-Danish Plurals Revisited Posted by Bjørn A. Bojesen on Jul 29, 2011 in grammar, Literature
+Danish Plurals Revisited Posted by Bjørn A. Bojesen on Jul 29, 2011 in Grammar

 So let’s return to the Danish plurals, and the remaining bits of irregularities.
 As you, hopefully, can remember, Danish words get one of four endings added to their singular form in order to create the plural:

 –er, like in bil > biler ’car(s)’

 – (no ending), like in hjem > hjem ’home(s)’

 (The last ending is mostly used in loanwords from English, and is often frowned upon by conservative language users.)

 However, in the bicycle article, you encountered the word mænd (’men’, mand in the singular) where the word itself is changed.

 ”What the…” you might be tempted to exclaim, but if you’re an English speaker, you should already be well familiar with plurals like these.

 Compare the equivalent English form men with its singular man.
 Now where is the logic?